Anatomy & Background

 Moderate to Severe Cases

 If the problem persists, consulting with your health care provider should be the next step.
-Your physician will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition and the best course of treatment.
+Your pain management physician or our New Jersey injury specialists will perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition and the best course of treatment.

-In addition to performing a thorough examination your physician may order the following tests to make a more precise diagnosis:
+In addition to performing a thorough examination our pain care physician Dr. Freeman of pain treatment center in NJ may order the following tests to make a more precise diagnosis:

 - X-ray to determine if there is any joint degeneration, fractures, bony malformations, arthritis, tumors or infections present.